 I’ve gone a couple times previously, once as a family when I was younger and once as a reward from the company I worked for.
 But let’s be honest, truth be told, it’s expensive!
 Unless you do a lot of planning.

 Back in 2011, I had wanted to take our two younger children on a family vacation other than a road trip or camping.
-But didn’t quite know how since we were on a fixed income.
+But didn’t quite know how our family would accomplish this since we were on a fixed income.
 For some reason or another Disneyland popped into my head.
-My husband thought I was crazy because we simply couldn’t afford it.
+My husband thought I was crazy because we simply just couldn’t afford it.
 It was out of our reach financially.
 Not that we were poor, just spending $5-6000 for a family vacation seemed ridiculous.
 As determined as I am, I was set on finding a way to do it.

 How To Plan A Family Trip To Disneyland On A Budget